 Student Restrictions

-Restrictions (also called mismatches) let you define pairs of students who should not be placed in the same class.
+Restrictions (also called mismatches) let you define pairs of students who should not be placed in the same classroom.
 They are the opposite of preferences, which pull students together.
 Restrictions push students apart.

 What Are Restrictions?